 Before commencing the migration, running a proper audit in your IT environment will give a clear picture of the actual scenario and help you in finding a suitable migration method.
 Moreover, the audits will give you an idea about which data is useful and which data needs the maximum importance.

 As mentioned earlier, the migration is going to take much time to complete, and data will not be accessible to end-users at that time.
 So, you should create a proper schedule such that end users are not affected much.

 The motive of the migration is to facilitate the users to gain the benefits of the Office 365 environment, and if the user is not aware of this platform, then it will be a surprise rather than a planned activity.
 You should inform about the upcoming migration to the user and also give training on how to use it after the migration.

 After completing the migration to Office 365, you will be self-satisfied with the accomplishment.
 But the task is not done yet.
 You need to create management strategies, policies, audits, monitoring, etc.

 Manual migrations are a little bit complicated in Office 365, considering the complexity of the environment.
 So, a professional Office 365 migration tool is always recommended for migration requirements in Office 365.

-All the above points which many users often ignore while migrating from their source email server or client to Office 365 platform are vital if you are looking for a hassle-free and effective Office 365 migration.
-To achieve a clean migration without any trouble, use professional Office 365 migration tools.
-For mailbox migrations, you can try the Kernel Migrator for Exchange.
+All the above points which many users often ignore while migrating from their source email server or client to Office 365 platform are vital if you are looking for a hassle-free and effective migration.
+To achieve a clean migration without any trouble, use professional tools.
+For Exchange migration, you can try the Kernel Migrator for Exchange.
 Similarly, for SharePoint migrations, you can try the Kernel Migrator for SharePoint.
 With these tools, you will also get the benefit of advanced filters, which allow you to select and migrate only the crucial data.